BaconCheeseEasyEggsItalianMain DishesPastaRecipes

 • Boil pasta according to the package’s directions.
 Set a colander in a large bowl.

-• Drain the cooked pasta into colander, reserving the pasta water in the large bowl.
+• Drain the cooked pasta into the colander, reserving the pasta cooking water in the large bowl.
 Using a glass measuring cup, measure 1 cup of hot pasta water and discard the remaining water.
-Place pasta in the empty and hot large bowl.
+Place the pasta in the empty and hot large bowl.

-• Slowly pour and whisk ½ cup of the pasta water into egg mixture, then slowly pour mixture over pasta while using tongs toss to coat.
-Add bacon and garlic, toss to combine.
+• Slowly pour and whisk ½ cup of the pasta water into the egg mixture, then slowly pour the mixture over the pasta while using tongs to toss and coat.
+Add the bacon and garlic, and toss to combine.

-• Let pasta rest for 2 minutes, then toss.
+• Let the pasta rest for 2 minutes, then toss.
 Repeat 2 more times.
-Thin with remaining reserved pasta water if needed.
+Thin with the remaining reserved pasta water if needed.

 • Serve immediately.
 Top with additional cheese and ground black pepper, if desired.